aps54/youbot_pickup/README.md

 # youbot_pickup
-This application is in development, so it's possible some parts don't runs.
+This application is in development, so it's possible that some parts may don't works.